AllanJeremy/something-interesting/README.md

 Anyway, here are some assumptions I made while creating these APIs:

 1. The database should be able to handle 10M users (BigBallerz currently has 2M users)
+2. Reads are more frequent than writes - we make additional queries when adding new friends to cache the number of friends/pending friend requests a user has

 ---